Skip to main content

 You can learn about some of the changes to voluntary insurance from Table 6 – Voluntary Insurance terms, conditions and policy definitions in your Significant Event Notice.

-For information on the terms and conditions, and eligibility requirements refer to the Aware Super Defined Benefit – Telstra Plan PDS and Guide which will be available at aware.com.au/pds from 30 April 2026.
+For information on the terms and conditions, and eligibility requirements refer to the Aware Super Defined Benefit – Telstra Plan PDS and Guide which will be available at aware.com.au/pds.

 Aware Super will continue to apply a 15% rebate on any voluntary insurance premiums.
 If applicable, the rebate will be credited to your Insurance Premium Account at the end of each month or on exit where you request a full withdrawal of your account.

-From 11 May 2026, Aware Super will start processing all forms, including insurance applications and claims, submitted to Aware Super from 1 May 2026.
+From 11 May 2026, Aware Super started processing all forms, including insurance applications and claims, submitted to Aware Super from 1 May 2026.

 Aware Super does not provide an annual Insurance Statement.
 However, you’ll be able to view your insurance at any time in Aware Super’s platform, Member Online by running a Defined Benefit Quote.